Cart 0

 Insight graduates are life-long learners who know themselves, know how to ask and research complex questions, and know how to find support and guidance when needed.

 At Insight, coursework is just the beginning.
-We expect students to use the flexibility of the Insight model to develop and pursue their creative, academic, and service interests through coursework and community engagement.
+We expect students to use the flexibility of the Insight model to develop and pursue their creative, academic, service, and vocational interests through coursework and community engagement.
 Through advising, students receive guidance and support for plotting their own unique path.
-This is all captured in a Mastery Transcript, largely developed by the student, through Insight’s participation in the Mastery Transcript Consortium.
+This is all captured in an Insight portfolio, largely developed by the student, as they progress through the Immersing, Mapping, and Transforming phases of the learning model.